spyder-ide/spyder-docs/doc/basic-first-aid.rst

    Reproducible bugs can be reported to their `Github page`_, though make sure to read their guidelines and docs first.

 #. **A standard Python interpreter**, either run as a script file with ``python path/to/your/file.py`` or launched interactively with ``python`` from your Anaconda Prompt/Terminal/command line (Windows/Mac/Linux).
-   While its not impossible it is a Python bug, it is much more likely to be an issue with the code itself or a package you are using, so your best sources are the `Python docs`_ and the other resources listed above.
+   While it is not impossible that you've found Python bug, it is much more likely to be an issue with the code itself or a package you are using, so your best sources are the `Python docs`_ and the other resources listed above.

 .. _issue tracker: https://github.com/jupyter/qtconsole/issues/
 .. _Github page: https://github.com/ipython/ipython/issues